mekatronik-achmadi/md_tutorial/pelatihan/install_editor.md

 For ArchLinux/Manjaro, you can install binary from this [AUR](https://aur.archlinux.org/packages/vscodium-bin).

-For Ubuntu, you can install amd64 DEB packge from same Github release [here](https://github.com/VSCodium/vscodium/releases), or download [version 1.70](https://github.com/VSCodium/vscodium/releases/download/1.70.0/codium_1.70.0-1659698816_amd64.deb)
+For Ubuntu, you can install amd64 DEB package from same Github release [here](https://github.com/VSCodium/vscodium/releases), or download [version 1.70](https://github.com/VSCodium/vscodium/releases/download/1.70.0/codium_1.70.0-1659698816_amd64.deb)

 Then install using command: